 For more than a decade, the vast majority of the American public has supported laws requiring background checks on all firearm purchases,14 with polling data consistently showing that more than 90% of both gun owners and non-gun owners support this policy.15 Strong support for background check laws has also been measured among NRA members, with at least 69% supporting comprehensive background checks.16

-Universal background checks are a necessary foundation for any policy that aims to keep firearms out of the hands of abusers and other prohibited people.
+Universal background checks are a necessary foundation for any policy that aims to keep firearms out of the hands of people convicted of domestic abuse and other ineligible people.
 However, other improvements should also be made in the existing background check system.
 For further information on how federal and state background checks work, see our pages on Background Check Procedures and Reporting Procedures.

 Summary of Federal Law